Running scenarios

 The tool works as follows:

-function) cannot be generated automatically.
-When creating it for the first time, you will get a stub of thi function, and will have to fill in the implementation manually. - If the
+• The Go VM tests can be fully generated, but the Rust VM environment setup (the world() function) cannot be generated automatically.
+When creating it for the first time, you will get a stub of this function, and will have to fill in the implementation manually.

-- Any additional code that may be written before the tests (not just the
+• Any additional code that may be written before the tests (not just the world() function).

 The test tool can handle multiple contract crates at once.
 In fact, it will try to update tests for all contracts it can find under a given folder.